puppetlabs/bolt/documentation/inspecting_plans.md

 ## Show documentation for a plan

-Use the following syntax to view parameters and other details for a plan, including whether a plan supports `--noop`:
+Use the following command to view parameters and other details for a plan, including whether a plan supports `--noop`:

 ```
-bolt plan show <PLAN NAME>
+bolt plan show <PLAN_NAME>
 ```

 For example, to see the parameters and documentation for the `facts::info` plan, run: